Kamony/stress-in-workplace/src/pages/members/blanka-balogh.md

 ---
 **A﻿bout**

-Intro: Psychologist specialized for work and organizations, experienced in organizational and personal development, education, mental health programs (well-being, positive psychology interventions, character strengths, and coping with stress), organizational and HR process development, employer branding, trainings and solution-focused brief coaching.
+Psychologist specialized for work and organizations, experienced in organizational and personal development, education, mental health programs (well-being, positive psychology interventions, character strengths, and coping with stress), organizational and HR process development, employer branding, trainings and solution-focused brief coaching.
 Researching well-being at work and how tailored positive psychology interventions may increase employee well-being, reduce stress, and develop effective coping strategies.
 Gained experience both with organizations and individuals.

 **R﻿esearch Area**